Key Documents You Need for Aadhaar Address Change When Renting

 Agreement must be valid

 For your rent agreement to be accepted, it must be currently valid.
-This means the tenancy period mentioned in the agreement should not have expired.
-An expired agreement won’t be considered valid proof of your current residence.
+This means the tenancy period mentioned in the agreement must be within its active period.
+An expired agreement will not be considered valid proof of your current residence.
 Always ensure your agreement is renewed or that you have a new, valid one in place before applying for an Aadhaar address change.

 Your name as tenant